Skip to content

 Search & Filters

 Users can search for payments using the payor name, payment number, or patient name.
-By default, the collections page shows all the added payments that are not closed.
+By default, the collections page shows all payments that are not closed.
 Use the date range filter to filter the open payments within a specific date range.
+Use the search feature to view payments regardless of open or closed status.
+Users can also search by patient name, invoice number, payment number, or Motivity claim ID.

 Unapplied Payments

 The Unapplied Amount column indicates how much of the payment has yet to be applied to invoices.
-Until this amount is fully allocated, the payment should ideally remain open and should not be closed.
+Until this amount is fully allocated, the payment should remain open and should not be moved to the closed invoices.

 Icons

-- Info Icon: Provides detailed payment information, including reference numbers and payment dates.
+• Info Icon: Provides payment information, including reference numbers and payment dates.

-- Edit Icon: Allows users to edit payment details if necessary.
+• Edit Icon: Allows the user to edit payment details such as payment amount if necessary.

-- EDI Icon: Displays payments uploaded through an EDI 835 file.
+• EDI Icon: Displays payments received through an EDI 835 file.

 Adding a Payment

-Users can add payments in five different ways to accommodate various types of transactions:
+Users can add payments in four different ways to accommodate various types of transactions:

 EDI 835 (Automatic Payments from clearinghouse)